 Western Madhya Pradesh is home to Indore, a modern city of industry.
 Though of little interest in itself, Indore is a good base for exploring Mandu, the romantic former capital of the Malwa sultans, the Hindu pilgrimage centres of Omkareshwar and Maheshwar, and the holy city of Ujjain, one of the sites of the Kumbh Mela.

+Any exploration of central India will be illuminated if you have a grasp of its long and turbulent history.
+Most of the marauding armies that have swept across the Subcontinent over the last two millennia passed through this corridor, leaving in their wake a bumper crop of monuments.
+The very first traces of settlement in Madhya Pradesh are the 10,000-year-old paintings on the lonely hilltop of Bhimbetka, near Bhopal.
+Aboriginal rock art was still being created here during the Mauryan emperor Ashoka’s evangelical dissemination of Buddhism, in the second century BC.
+Nearby Sanchi is this era’s most impressive relic.
 By the end of the first millennium AD, central India was divided into several kingdoms.
 The Paramaras, whose ruler Raja Bhoj founded Bhopal, controlled the southern and central area, known as Malwa, while the Chandellas, responsible for some of the Subcontinent’s most exquisite temples – most notably at Khajuraho – held sway in the north.

 Muslim influence started to grow in the thirteenth century, and by the mid-sixteenth century the whole region was under Mughal rule, which left its mark on the architecture and culture of Mandu, Gwalior and Bhopal, in particular.
-The Marathas briefly took control, before the arrival of the British in the seventeenth century.
+The Marathas briefly took control before the arrival of the British in the seventeenth century.
 Under the British, the middle of India was known as the “Central Provinces”, and administered jointly from Nagpur (now in Maharashtra), and the summer capital Pachmarhi.

 Madhya Pradesh, or MP, only came into being after Independence, when the Central Provinces were amalgamated with a number of smaller princedoms.
-Since then, the over ninety-percent-Hindu state, with a substantial rural and tribal population, has remained far more stable than neighbouring Uttar Pradesh and Bihar.
-Major civil unrest between Hindus and Muslims was virtually unheard of until the Bhopal riots of 1992–93, sparked off by events in Ayodhya, Uttar Pradesh.
+Since then, the state, more than ninety percent Hindu and with a substantial rural and tribal population, has remained far more stable than neighbouring Uttar Pradesh and Bihar.
+Major civil unrest between Hindus and Muslims was virtually unheard of until the Bhopal riots of 1992–93, sparked off by events in Ayodhya.
 Now Hindu-Muslim relations in MP are relatively cordial again, the state has turned to focus on the latest enemy – recurring drought across the poverty-stricken plains and the social and environmental consequences of the damming of the Narmada River.
-The state remains one of India’s poorest, despite flourishing automotive, cement and soybean industries.
-Attracting more tourists is seen by the state government as one way of boosting Madhya Pradesh’s economic prospects.
+The state remains one of India’s poorest, despite flourishing automotive, cement and soybean industries, and the state government sees tourism as one way of boosting Madhya Pradesh’s economic prospects.
 The tourist board is always coming up with plans to make the state more accessible, including a new intrastate air service